chunkeey/nu801/README.md

 ## Supported Hardware

-Currently, only the Cisco MX100 is getting supported...
+Currently, only the Cisco Meraki MX100 is getting supported.
+It works on Debian and OpenWrt.
+Cisco Meraki MR18 works too, but has no upstream device.

 ## Options
 By default, the project will be built as "Release".
-If the `CMAKE_BUILD_TYPE` is changed to `DEBUG` (cmake-gui is a great help here).
-It will print various additional messages during operation.

-It's also possible to build a STATIC version of this program by selecting the `BUILD_STATIC_PROGRAM` cmake option.
+To build a STATIC version of this program select the `BUILD_STATIC_PROGRAM` cmake option.